SpectralWaveData/spectral_wave_data/README.md

 ## Reference Wave fields

-For reference and research, a set of wave fields as described by this API will soon be provided in the Github repository __spectral_wave_data_waves__.
+For reference and research, a set of wave fields as described by this API will be provided in the Github repository __spectral_wave_data_waves__.

 Please consider a contribution to that repository if you have an